SophieDufrane/redeemit-platform/README.md

 - **Manage Employee Profiles**
   - Admins can update employee profiles, including first and last names, and points balances.
-  - Admins can view redemption records to see who ordered what items, in which quantity.
+  - Admins can view and modify redemption records to see who ordered what items, in which quantity.
     <details>
       <summary>Panel - Employee Profile List</summary>
       <img src="images-documentation/readme_images/features/admin_panel_users_list.png">